omidarmat/webDevNotes/react/react.md

 ##### **Preventing race conditions**

 Currently, with each key stroke on the keyboard, the effect the we have introduced is executed again, starting `fetch` requests one after another.
 This creates a race condition where the results displayed on the UI will be the result of any request that takes longer to be responded with actual data from the API.
 However, that is not what we want.
 We only want the result of the last request to be displayed on the UI.
-So what we need to do now is to **cleanup** the previous `fetch` request each time the the effect is going to be executed again.
+So what we need to do now is to **cleanup** the previous `fetch` request each time the effect is going to be executed again.

 In this specific example, we are going to use the `AbortController` API that belongs to the browser.
 We are going to use it in the cleanup function of the effect.